Suno Chorus Too Loud: Tame the Volume Jump

 • Leave bass and other.

-This is the cleanest fix because you keep Suno’s arrangement intact, just adjust balance.
+This is the cleanest post fix because you keep Suno’s arrangement intact and only adjust the section balance.

 In Audacity / Reaper / GarageBand: